afong3/me/README.md

 # me
-Simple portfolio which serves as a space to share my work.
+Below is my portfolio which serves as a space to share my work.

+Email: adamfong888@gmail.com